-Janet Henry, Global Chief Economist at HSBC, shared an analysis of the short- and long-term impacts of the current crisis.
+Janet Henry, Global Chief Economist at HSBC, shares an analysis of the short- and long-term impacts of the current crisis.

 A dangerous pandemic in a highly integrated global economy is an unprecedented shock.
 With ever more countries in lockdown, HSBC is forecasting a record drop in global GDP, to -3.3% for 2020 (HSBC House Views: April 2020).

-Guest speaker, Janet Henry, Global Chief Economist, HSBC, assessed the short- and long-term economic effects of the lockdown measures and discussed the impact on broader trends like globalization and rising global debt.
+Guest speaker, Janet Henry, Global Chief Economist, HSBC, assesses the short- and long-term economic effects of the lockdown measures and discussed the impact on broader trends like globalization and rising global debt.

 Watch this webinar to learn about:

 Janet has been Global Chief Economist at HSBC since August 2015.
 She was previously HSBC’s Chief European Economist and is a member of Handelsblatt’s Shadow ECB Council.
 Janet joined HSBC in 1996 in Hong Kong where she worked as an Asian economist in the run-up to, and aftermath of, the Asian crisis.
 From 1999 to 2007 she was a Global Economist during which time her original work on globalisation – including the global determinants of local inflation – was widely recognised.

 Explore the first and only premium equity research collection purpose-built for the corporate market.
 Tap into market-leading research from Morgan Stanley, Bank of America and 1,000+ other brokers.